 - thrush (infection of the oral mucosa by a certain type of fungus)

-Sometimes the symptoms of a fungal infection mimic or look like the symptoms of a bacterial or viral infection.
+Sometimes the symptoms of a fungal infection mimic the symptoms of a bacterial or viral infection.
 Because the medications used to treat bacterial and viral infections aren’t effective on fungal infections, doctors might want to perform a fungal culture to be sure that an infection is caused by a fungus.

 For a throat culture, a patient is asked to open their mouth wide so that the care provider can swab the back of the throat.
-If a health care provider suspects a nail infection, clippings may be taken and sent to the lab.
-If they suspect a blood infection caused by a fungus, a blood culture (or blood sample) will be taken.
+If a healthcare provider suspects a nail infection, clippings may be taken and sent to the lab.
+If they suspect a blood infection caused by a fungus, a blood culture, also called a blood sample, will be taken.

-If the results from the culture are negative or normal, this means there are no fungi present.
-If the results are positive, this means there are fungi present.
-A care provider might order a test to identify the type of fungus that is present to make sure the correct treatment can be found.
-Some types of microorganisms occur normally on the skin.
+If the results from the culture are negative, or normal, it means there are no fungi present.
+If the results are positive, it means there are fungi present.
+A healthcare provider might order a test to identify the type of fungus that is present.
+This information can help your doctor determine the most effective course of treatment.